25 | Reset: What Becomes Available When You Choose to Dissolve

 I do not have to go back to who I was.

+And yet.
 I did not know then that this summit would hold a different kind of beginning for me years later.
 That I would return to this exact place, and that what started there would change the rest of my life.

 What Nature Never Forgets

 You reset every night.
-Every time you close your eyes, your brain flushes the debris of the day, prunes overgrown connections, reprocesses what happened emotionally.
+Every time you close your eyes, your brain flushes the debris of the day, prunes overgrown connections, and reprocesses what happened emotionally.
 Sleep is a daily death and resurrection.
 You already trust it.
 You just never thought of it as sacred.

 The trees do it every autumn.
 The snake does it with its skin.
 The tide does it twice a day.
 Winter is not a failure of summer.
 It is the reset that makes the next summer possible.